jonathanwin/yagv/README.md

 * Model can now be moved up and down
 * The scene now rotates around the center of the display, not the object.
-* Implemented complete mouse functionality, compatible with touch- or trackpads (also Mac):
+* Implemented complete mouse and track-/touchpad functionality.
+Compatible with Mac.